Vahe-Sevachyan/Form-Validator/ReadME.md

 # Form Validator

-> This is a form validator for the front end, built with JavaScript, HTML and CSS.
+> This is a form validator for the front end built with JavaScript, HTML and CSS.

 > _screen shot sample below!_